sigmorphon/conll2017/baseline/README.md

 ### Prefixing languages

 There is a heuristic to decide if a language is largely prefixing or largely suffixing.
 This is done by simply counting how often there is a prefix-change vs. suffix-change in going from the lemma form to the inflected form.
-Whenever a language is found to be prefixing, the system works with reversed strings throughout.
+Whenever a language is found to be largely prefixing, the system works with reversed strings throughout.